t3brightside/microtemplate/README.md

 ## Features

-It's a plug & play template extension that works out of the box.
+It's a plug & play template that works out of the box.
 It's based on TYPO3 FLUID templates.
-It uses jQuery but no CSS frameworks.

 - Can be installed in multi domain setup or just for a sub page
 - Modular architecture
-- Lightweight
+- Lightweight (no CSS frameworks)
 - Configurable color schemes
 - Automatic main menu of section titles
+- Content grids, accordion, cards
-- Section background manipulation (color, image with effects, video)
+- Section background (color, image with effects, video)
+- Section scroll in effect and angled edges
-- IE 9 friendly except Cards layout that uses display: flex
+- IE 9 friendly except cards that use display: flex

 ## Install
 - Install from TER **microtemplate** or composer **t3brightside/microtemplate**, include static templates you need, adjust template constants.